apache/flink/flink-connectors/flink-connector-gcp-pubsub/src/main/java/org/apache/flink/streaming/connectors/gcp/pubsub/source/README.md

                 .setPubSubSubscriberFactory(
                         // The maximum number of messages that should be pulled in one go 3,
-                        // The timeout after which the reception of a message is deemed a failure Duration.ofSeconds(1),
+                        // The timeout after which a message pull request is deemed a failure Duration.ofSeconds(1),
                         // The number of times the reception of a message should be retried in case of failure 10)